On the rigidity of special and exceptional geometries with torsion a closed $3$-form: and manifolds with torsion

 \begin{proof}

 We have already demonstrated that $M^7$ is locally isometric to $N\times G$ with the torsion $H$ to have support only on $G$, where $G$ is a semisimple group.
-The simply connected semisimple groups up to dimension 7 are $SU(2)$ and $SU(2)\times SU(2)$ and so $G$ can be identified with one of these.
+As mentioned, this is a consequence of $\h\R=0$, Lemma \ref{le:group} and the assumption that the decomposition (\ref{thdcomp}) is of NSZ-type.
+The simply connected semisimple groups up to dimension $7$ are $SU(2)$ and $SU(2)\times SU(2)$ and so $G$ can be identified with one of these.
 If $G=SU(2)\times SU(2)$, then $N=\bR$.
 Thus $M$ must be locally isometric to $\bR\times SU(2)\times SU(2)$.
 As it will be explicitly explained in the remarks below, this space admits a strong $G_2$ structures with torsion.

 It remains to investigate the $G=SU(2)$ case.
 There are two possibilities to be considered depending on whether or not the tangent space of $SU(2)$ at each point is an associative 3-plane.
 It is sufficient for the tangent space at the origin of $SU(2)$ to be associative as it is spanned by the left invariant vector fields $\{L_r: r=1,2,3\}$ on $SU(2)$ and $\varphi$ is $\h\nabla$-covariantly constant.
 Then, it will be associative at every point as the structure is preserved by parallel transport.